MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/administering-exchange-online-multi-geo.md

 description: "Learn how to administer Exchange Online multi-geo setting with Microsoft PowerShell."
 ---

-# Administering Exchange Online multi-geo
+# Administering Exchange Online mailboxes in a multi-geo environment

 Remote PowerShell is required to view and configure multi geo properties in your Office 365 environment.
 To connect to Exchange Online PowerShell, see [Connect to Exchange Online PowerShell](https://docs.microsoft.com/powershell/exchange/exchange-online/connect-to-exchange-online-powershell/connect-to-exchange-online-powershell).